Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/02-high-performance-computing.md

 ### Checking your jobs progress

-Once you submit your job you will want to peridically check on the progress of your job.
-One way to do that is using the commands `qstat` and `myjobs`. `qstat` will show you when your job was submitted to the que, and what the status of your job is (Q = still waiting to submit, R = currently running, C = completed).
+Once you submit your job you will want to periodically check on the progress of your job.
+One way to do that is using the commands `qstat` and `myjobs`.
+`qstat` will show you when your job was submitted to the que, and what the status of your job is (Q = still waiting to submit, R = currently running, C = completed).
 `myjobs` will show the time the job was started, the status of your job (only running jobs are displayed), the time left based on the walltime you have requested,  and the HPC resources your job is using.

 ```bash